 In September 2005 he made is operatic debut conducting Rossini’s Il barbiere di Siviglia in Salerno, Italy.
 In November 2007 he has conducted Simon Boccanegra for the opening of the season 2007/2008 at the Teatro Comunale in Bologna.
-Following the success of such production he was nominated Principal Conductor of Bologna’s Orchestra del Teatro Comunale (from 2008 to 2014) and after that Music Director of the Teatro Comunale di Bologna (from 2015 to 2018), where he has to date conducted I puritani, La gazza ladra, Idomeneo, Carmen, Risorgimento and Il prigioniero, La cenerentola, La traviata, Le nozze di Figaro, Norma, Nabucco, Così fan tutte, Guillaume Tell, Un ballo in maschera, Die Zauberflöte, Attila, Werther, La voix humaine/Cavalleria rusticana, Lucia di Lammermoor, La bohème, Don Carlo, Don Giovanni, Verdi’s and Mozart’s Requiem and numerous concerts.
-He has led Bologna’s Chorus and Orchestra in Tokyo (I puritani and Carmen), in Moscow, in Paris (L’Italiana in Algeri) and in Turin for the opening season concert of Lingotto Musica.
+Following the success of such production, he was nominated Principal Conductor of Bologna’s Orchestra del Teatro Comunale (from 2008 to 2014) and after that Music Director of the Teatro Comunale di Bologna (from 2015 to 2018), where he has conducted I puritani, La gazza ladra, Idomeneo, Carmen, Risorgimento and Il prigioniero, La cenerentola, La traviata, Le nozze di Figaro, Norma, Nabucco, Così fan tutte, Guillaume Tell, Un ballo in maschera, Die Zauberflöte, Attila, Werther, La voix humaine/Cavalleria rusticana, Lucia di Lammermoor, La bohème, Don Carlo, Don Giovanni, Verdi’s and Mozart’s Requiem and numerous concerts.
+He has led the Orchestra and Chorus of the Teatro Comunale in Tokyo (I puritani and Carmen), in Moscow, in Paris (L’Italiana in Algeri) and in Turin for the opening season concert of Lingotto Musica.
 With the Orchestra of the Teatro Comunale he has made recordings with Juan Diego Flórez under Decca, with Nino Machaidze under Sony and the album “Rossini Overtures” under Pentatone in 2018, marking the 150th anniversary of the composer’s death.

-He has conducted concerts with Gewandhausorchester Leipzig, Orchestre National de France, Münchner Symphoniker, Turin’s Rai National Symphony Orchestra, Parma’s Toscanini Orchestra, Milan’s I Pomeriggi Musicali, Orchestra dell’Accademia del Teatro alla Scala, at the Auditorium del Lingotto, at the Perelada Festival, at Barcelona’s Liceu, at Madrid’s Teatro Real, at the Théâtre des Champs-Elysées in Paris and at the Radio France Festival in Montpellier.
+He has conducted concerts with Gewandhausorchester Leipzig, Orchestre National de France, Münchner Symphoniker, Essener Philharmoniker, Rai National Symphony Orchestra, Filarmonica Toscanini, I Pomeriggi Musicali, Orchestra dell’Accademia del Teatro alla Scala, at the Auditorium del Lingotto in Turin, at the Peralada Festival, at the Liceu in Barcelona, at the Teatro Real in Madrid, at the Théâtre des Champs-Elysées in Paris and at the Radio France Festival in Montpellier.